Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 control stick can be less than that in the front cockpit relative to the amount of deflection; conversely, when returning control to the front cockpit, the rate can jump due to said difference.

+## Auotmatic Flight Control System (AFCS)

+The automatic flight control system (AFCS) is an electro-hydraulic system designed to provide stable, accurate and coordinated flight maneuvers without interferring with manual control.
+The System utilizes the displacement gyro (for pitch and roll) additionally to the heading reference signals to maintain the airplane in the desired attitude with maximum stability.

+In the F-4E DSCG variant there are two modes of operation, AFCS and Altitude Hold.
+In the AFCS mode of operation maintains any aircraft heading and/or attitude selected within the limits (± 70° pitch, 70° bank and 360° azimuth), providing the G-Limits (+ 4G or - 1G) are not being exceeded.
+During AFCS mode, two accelerometers are utilized to ensure proper functioning of the AFCS system.
+One of the accelerometers is a G-Limiting type to prevent excess G-loads from occuring as a result of AFCS operation, the other accelerometer is a lateral accelerometer which is used to perform coordinated maneuvers while in AFCS or stability augmentation mode.

 ## Slats Flap System